lkugler/DART-WRF/docs/source/tutorial2.rst

                 )

 By default, it assumes that the input data is a WRF restart file.
 To use WRF input file as initial conditions, set keyword ``input_is_restart=False``.
+More documentation is in the docstring of :func:`dartwrf.workflows.WorkFlows.run_ENS`.